thunderseethe/thunderseethe.github.io/content/posts/simplify-base.md

 ```

 We'll inline our variable if its definition is a value and there's some benefit to inlining it.
-I don't know when there's some benefit to inlining, but sounds great on paper!
+It makes a lot of sense to inline when there's some benefit, but I can't help but feel that's kicking the can down the road.
 Before figuring out what that means, let's talk about what it means for an IR to be a value.

 An IR is a value when it contains no work to be done.
-For our simple language, this is just `App`.
+For our simple language, work is just `App`.
 If our IR contains an `App` it's not a value, otherwise it is.
-With on caveat, `Fun`s are value regardless of their body.
+With one caveat, `Fun`s are value regardless of their body.
-Because a `Fun` body is not run until the function is applied we count them as values and not work.
+Because a `Fun` body is not run until the function is applied we count them as values even if there's an `App` in their body.
-`is_value` is then a recursive match over `IR` looking for applications:
+`is_value` determines this with a recursive match over `IR` looking for applications:

 ```rs
 impl IR {